mtlynch/mtlynch.io/_posts/2018-08-11-resurrecting-3.md

 This created a bit of noise in my source:

-{% include image.html file="yapf-diff.png" alt="Diff from YAPF changes" max_width="700px" img_link=true class="img-border" fig_caption="Diff after adding automatic whitespace enforcement" %}
+{% include image.html file="yapf-diff.png" alt="Diff from YAPF changes" max_width="700px" class="img-border" fig_caption="Diff after adding automatic whitespace enforcement" %}

 Another key thing to notice is that I isolated my whitespace changes from any other changes.
 A common anti-pattern is to mix large-scale whitespace changes with other refactoring.
 This is poor practice because it makes it more difficult for reviewers (including the author themselves) from verifying that the changes are safe.
 Whitespace changes are pretty easy to scan through, but if there are other refactorings buried amongst a sea of whitespace changes, it forces the reviewer to carefully read through everything and decide whether it's a pure-whitespace change or another type of refactoring.